SadnessPower/TUM-Enchanted/Readme.md

 ## LATEST CHANGELOGS
+**IMPROVEMENTS**
+- Fixed crash for incompatibility between "JS - Main module" mod and Amethyst.
+Now they are compatible.

+**AI IMPROVEMENTS**
+- Improved the following fix by handling more cases: "Fixed vanilla AI behaviour sometimes leading to pass turn on heroes which still have movement points left".
+(Thanks to Demoix for the careful and detailed report).

+<-------- 2.7.3 -------->

 **BUG FIXES**
 - Fixed regression which caused TUM Buildings to be already built at game start.
 - Fixed clicking on Horde Skeleton building mistakenly proposing Liches instead of Skeletons (thanks to Wyvern).